haug1/chess-bot/README.md

 - asks the stockfish server for the best move based on the current game state and updates whenever opponent makes a move happens
 - displays the stockfish evaluation on the web page with highlights on the board (chess.com/lichess)
 - click 'refresh' button if the game gets out of sync
-- there are seperate extensions for each platform chess.com and lichess, they only load on these pages respectively: `https://www.chess.com/play/computer`, `https://lichess.org/*`
+- there are seperate extensions for each platform chess.com and lichess, they only load on these pages respectively: `https://www.chess.com/*`, `https://lichess.org/*`

 ## local HTTP server for stockfish evaluation as a service (backend, runs on your local computer)

+(OUTDATED)

 - has a ready stockfish engine and functions for analysing best moves based on FEN string
 - `POST /` endpoint for getting stockfish best move analysis based on chess FEN string
   - `Content-Type: text/plain` request body should be the FEN string to analyze

-### Sample request/response
+### Sample request/response (OUTDATED)

 Request